To me, all life is precious; even garden pests, until they start munching too much veg. I find nothing is more wondrous than nature itself.

 Where I Set Up My Wildlife Camera

-When my wife bought me a wildlife camera for my birthday, I first tried it out a couple of times at night in our back garden, and on both occasions I caught a fox on camera.
-More recently, I set the camera up by our wildlife pond, where we filmed a pair of foxes in our garden day and night, along with birds and cats (neighbours' cats as well as our own cats).
+When my wife bought me a wildlife camera for my birthday, I first tried it out a couple of times at night in our back garden, and I caught a fox on camera on both occasions.
+More recently, I set the camera up by our wildlife pond, where we filmed a pair of foxes in our garden day and night along with birds and cats (neighbours' cats as well as our own cats).

 An Unexpected Scene: Fox Hanging Out With a Magpie

-Recently, while I was working on the computer early one morning I went downstairs to make myself a coffee.
-As I was waiting for the kettle to boil I was fascinated to see a magpie and fox sharing our lawn; totally ignoring each other.
-The fox was sitting and cleaning itself in the middle of the lawn, cleaning itself; while the magpie was hopping all around it (sometimes getting as close as only 4 feet away) pecking away at the lawn for food.
+Recently, while I was working on the computer early one morning, I went downstairs to make myself a coffee.
+As I was waiting for the kettle to boil, I was fascinated to see a magpie and fox sharing our lawn; totally ignoring each other.
+The fox was sitting and cleaning itself in the middle of the lawn; while the magpie was hopping all around it (sometimes getting as close as only four feet away) pecking away at the lawn for food.

-Then a couple of hours later (according to our neighbour) the fox had moved from our lawn to his lawn; contently sitting in the middle of it in the sunshine cleaning himself.
-Then we’d let out our cat, who also decided to go next door; and on seeing the fox chased it away, and claimed the lawn for himself.
+Then, a couple of hours later, (according to our neighbour) the fox had moved from our lawn to his lawn; contently sitting in the middle of it in the sunshine cleaning himself.
+When we let out our cat, it also decided to go next door.
+Our cat chased away the fox and claimed the lawn for himself.

 Fox Relaxing in Poole, Dorset, England

-A day in the life of a fox: Below is some rare footage I managed to get—and in daylight, too—filmed in Poole, Dorset, England early one morning while we were on holiday and waiting for the ferry to arrive to take us across the English Channel to France.
+Below is some rare footage I managed to get—and in daylight, too—filmed in Poole, Dorset, England early one morning while we were on holiday waiting for the ferry to arrive to take us across the English Channel to France.

-Although we have frequent, nightly visits of foxes in our back garden, they're very timid and with the slightest movement or noise and they're gone so there is never enough time to get the camera out and take any photos of them.
+Although we have frequent, nightly visits of foxes in our back garden, they're very timid.
+They're gone with the slightest movement or noise, so there is never enough time to get the camera out and take any photos of them.
 Therefore, this was a rare opportunity for me to capture a British urban fox on camera.

 The 'One Contented Fox' portrayed in the video below was filmed by me in Poole, Dorset, England near the ferry port.
-I filmed the fox relaxing while we were waiting for our ferry to take us across the channel to France.
-So with little time to spare, this is only a short video clip of fewer than two minutes; although as you can see in the video the fox was quite happy to just sit there relaxed and allow me to film him (or her, vixen), even though he/she could see me across the other side of the small open grassed field; which without measuring and going from memory I would guess was probably about 50 metres (150 feet).
+You can see in the video that the fox was quite happy to just sit there relaxed and allow me to film him (or her, vixen), even though he/she could see me across the other side of the small open grassed field, which I would guess was probably about 50 metres (150 feet).

 Foxes Pose Less Danger Than Bees

-The fox is such a timid dog that face to face it's no threat to humans, and other large predators such as wolves and bears that roamed England centuries ago have long since been hunted into extinction, even the one snake we have in Britain (the adder aka viper) is of little threat; they are timid and much rather slither away than bite, and if they do bite the reaction to their poison in most cases quite mild.
+The fox is such a timid dog that face to face it's no threat to humans.
+Other large predators, such as wolves and bears that roamed England centuries ago, have long since been hunted into extinction.
+Even the one snake we have in Britain (the adder aka viper) is of little threat; they are timid and would much rather slither away than bite.
+If they do bite, usually the reaction to their poison is quite mild.

-The biggest danger in England tends to be from bee or wasp stings where people have an allergic reaction and even that tends to be extremely small with just two to six fatalities a year.
+The biggest danger in England tends to be from bee or wasp stings when people have an allergic reactions, and even that tends to be extremely small with just two to six fatalities a year.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.